marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 <script lang="ts">
 ```

-So now lets begin by writing a single file component.
+So now let's begin by writing a single file component.
 Ohh! yeah baby!!!

 ## <a href="#using-typescript" name="using-typescript">#</a> Using TypeScript with single file components
 Let's begin by defining our vue class component structure using the `vue-property-decorator` & `vue-class-component` packages if your project is not new vue-cli add this packages by default, if you select TypeScript configuration at the beginning